mohitmun/trelloman/README.md

 SUTime is written in java and main app is written rails.
 I couldn't find ruby bindings for SUTime and had very time for writing on my own.
 I looked up to python bindings and it worked. so now i was runnning python bindings of SUTime in ruby.
 Inception.
 I was working perfectly on local but when I deployed to heroku new problem started arising.
   - Slug size exceeded 500 mb
-  - Boot time of SUTime was > 30s so heroku request timeouts Challenge was how can I make it run on freetier on heroku so users can quickly deploy and start using it
+  - Boot time of SUTime was > 30s so heroku request timeouts Challenge was how can I make it run on freetier on heroku so users can quickly deploy and start using it.

 ### Seperate Service for NLP
 To above mentioned problem, best solution is runnig seperate service. slug size went down but timeout issue persisted.
 Solution?
 Background Jobs.
 I used [rq](https://github.com/nvie/rq/) for python and moved SUTime initilization to backound process.
 It worked.

+### Duration and Timezone
+due date can be absolute or relative. one might say in relative like 'complete task in 2 days', 'meeting after 5 hours', or in absolute 'Call at 5pm'.
+Luckily SUTime provides type where it mentions whether its duration or time.
+One of the challenge was get user's timezone, accoringly convert time to unix timestamp and provide it Trello api

 ## What's next for Deadline
 - When it comes to NLP, there are endless possibilies.
 One more use case I can think of is auto labeling cards, auto assignment to team members.
 It can really change the way large team does project management on Trello